Greece makes austerity push, workers gear for strike

 "I haven't been paid for eight months, but I know nothing will change if I quit, so I'm waiting.
 Maybe I'll get paid one day.
 Maybe a miracle will happen."

-The smallest party in the ruling coalition, the Democratic Left, has pledged to stay in government but rejects the plans to cut wages and severance payments and scrap automatic wage hikes, saying they will devastate workers who have borne the brunt of the crisis.
+The smallest ruling party, the Democratic Left, has pledged to stay in the government but rejects the plans to cut wages and severance payments and scrap automatic wage hikes, saying they will devastate workers who have borne the brunt of the crisis.

-"We will not vote in favour of these measures," Dimitris Hatzisokratis, a Democratic Left spokesman, told Reuters.
-"But we will support the budget, which means we are giving our vote of confidence to this government."

 PASOK is struggling to shore up support for the measures after one of its deputies quit on Thursday in the wake of a narrow victory in pushing through a privatisation bill also demanded by the lenders, cutting PASOK's numbers to 32 seats.